Web compatibility issues in South Korea: Korea Communications Commission

 In March 2011, the Korea Communications Commission (KCC) announced a plan to improve the Internet usage environment, focusing on alternative technologies, diversification of web browser usage, and upgrading the web environment.

-The Mozilla Korea Community leaded by Channy Yun initially proposed the web standards-based HTML5 encryption and certificate functionality and started the W3C Web Cryptography API specification.
+The Mozilla Korea Community led by Channy Yun initially proposed the web standards-based HTML5 encryption and certificate functionality and started the W3C Web Cryptography API specification.

 In January 2012, KCC announced that plans to investigate and announce the status of ActiveX on a quarterly basis for 100 major websites and open them to web developers or web service providers.
 In April the Ministry of Public Administration and Security (PAS) and KCC reported that 168 sites, or 84% of the 200 major public-private sites in South Korea, were using ActiveX technology.
 The private sector used ActiveX the most in payment and certification (41.1%), while administrative agencies use ActiveX the most in security (40%).

 In July 2012, PAS and KCC reported that supported three or more types of web browsers, using ActiveX only in Internet Explorer and alternative technologies in other web browsers.
 As a result, 73% of the top 100 websites of government administrative agencies provide alternative technologies, that are available in more than three web browsers.

 In July 2012 KCC announced a plan to promote the spread of HTML5 standards.

-As of 2018, W3C's WebCryptography API has been used as the basis for security technologies such as public certificates based on HTML5 in e-government services and banking.
+As of 2018, W3C's Web Cryptography API has been used as the basis for security technologies such as public certificates based on HTML5 in e-government services and banking.
 This ensures diversity in operating systems and web browsers.